projectsveltos/sveltos/docs/scalability/horizontal_scaling_sharding.md

 A common production pattern is to reserve a set of nodes exclusively for shard controller workloads.
 Nodes are tainted so that regular workloads cannot land on them, and the shard components need a matching toleration (and optionally a `nodeSelector`) to be scheduled there.

 Assume the dedicated nodes carry the taint `dedicated=sveltos-shards:NoSchedule` and the label `node-role=sveltos-shards`.
-The following `ConfigMap` applies a Strategic Merge Patch to all five shard components at once — no `target` is needed because the default already covers every `apps/v1 Deployment`:
+The following `ConfigMap` uses a Strategic Merge Patch to add the toleration and the node selector to all five shard components at once.
+The `target` matches any `apps/v1 Deployment`, so the patch is applied to every component in the shard set.

+!!! note
+    A Strategic Merge Patch must include `apiVersion`, `kind`, and `metadata.name` headers.
+The value of `metadata.name` is arbitrary — the `target` selector controls which Deployments actually receive the patch.

 ```yaml
 apiVersion: v1